 Sustainable Christmas wrapping tips

 Here are some tips to help you go down the sustainable Christmas wrapping route.

 Just because something may look recyclable, doesn’t necessarily mean it is.

 However, the good news is that it is possible to pick up eco-friendly Christmas wrapping paper, you just need to know what to look out for.

-Reuse your old newspapers
+Reuse your old newspapers and magazines

 Who said old newspapers were only good enough for fish and chip wrappers, lining cat litter trays and cleaning your windows?

 They can actually make really eye-catching gift wrap, especially if you pair them with a festive red ribbon or a sprig of holly or red berries.5